Taming-the-BEAST/Introduction-to-BEAST2/README.md

 <figure>
 	<a id="fig:subst"></a>
 	<img src="figures/substitution.png">
-	<figcaption>Figure 5: Substitution model setup.</figcaption>
+	<figcaption>Figure 5: Site model setup.</figcaption>
 </figure>
 <br>

 The panel should look like [Figure 5](#fig:subst).

 We are using an HKY substitution model with empirical frequencies.
 This will fix the frequencies to the proportions observed in the partition.
 This approach means that we can get a good fit to the data without explicitly estimating these parameters.
-To model site-to-site rate variation within the partition we use a discrete Gamma site model with 4 categories.
+To model site-to-site rate variation within each partition we use a discrete Gamma site model with 4 categories.
 Now we _could_ repeat the above steps for each of the remaining partitions or we can take a shortcut.

 > Select the remaining three partitions (use **shift+click**).
 The window will now look like [Figure 6](#fig:clone).
 >